phunanon/Churva/Documentation/ChurvaStandard.md

-# Churva Documentation
+# Churva Standard

+The prescriptive standardisation of the Churva programming language.

 ## Introduction
-Term, Clock, line continuation

 ## Syntax
 ### Data Types, Declaration, and Assignment